mynl/aggregate/doc/2_user_guides/DecL/065_limit_profiles.rst

 x 0 4000 at 5000 x 0 and 1000 at 4000 x 1000.
 In this case all the loss
 ratios are the same, but they could vary too.

-aNote that an aggregate with a mixed severity is a sum of aggregates, with the mixture weights applied to the expected claim count.
+Note that an aggregate with a mixed severity is a sum of aggregates, with the mixture weights applied to the expected claim count.
 This is analogous to the fact that :math:`\exp(a+b)=\exp(a)\exp(b)`.
 In terms of a compound Poisson,